skrattaren/apf.rst/apf.rst

 - [p.
 75/74] "A faint glow beyond the frosted panes suggested that, against all reason, a new day would soon dawn."

-  The first scene of the first act of Shakespeare's "Hamlet_" starts at midnight, and describes a scene lasting about fifteen minutes – yet the act ends at dawn.
+  The first scene of the first act of Shakespeare's **Hamlet** starts at midnight, and describes a scene lasting about fifteen minutes – yet the act ends at dawn.
 Likewise, the summoning of WxrtHltl-jwlpklz the demon takes place at night, but ends with the quote given above.